sevenstarknight/RayTracing/README.md

 pip install iri201

 You'll need to download a fortran compiler to your machine, I've used gfortran so far.
-I've used here a virtual environment for python, inside of that enviroment open venv/Lib/site-packages/iri2016/src/CMakeLists.txt
+If you are using a virtual environment for python, you might need to, inside of that enviroment, open venv/Lib/site-packages/iri2016/src/CMakeLists.txt

 - set(CMAKE_Fortran_COMPILER C:/msys64/usr/bin/gfortran)
 - set(CMAKE_C_COMPILER C:/msys64/usr/bin/gcc)